ucsb-cs148-w25/pj06-studyconnect/team/contributions/CONTRIBS.md

 Deploy and maintain deployment

-Add ability to post images in forum posts
+Add ability to post images in forum posts (developed on main)

 ### Maria